|

 returned to Norway, settling in Christiania (Oslo); where he remained until his

-"Before I write down one word, I have to have the character in mind through
+death in 1906.
+Notes on play crafting"Before I write down one word, I have to have the character in mind through

 and through.
 I must penetrate into the last wrinkle of his soul.
 I always